 No Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 4.3.2 Companies whose shares are admitted 1.
-In case the Company has introduced a long-term □ compiled with Partially complied with. to trading at organised markets are recommended to put in place incentive program for members of executive bodies and other key managers of the Company √ partially complied with According to long-term incentive program involving the shares a long-term incentive program for the company's executive bodies and other key managers involving the company's shares (or options or other derivative financial instruments the underlying assets for which are the company's shares). using shares in the Company (financial instruments based on the shares in the Company), the program implies that the right to sell the shares and other financial instruments used in such program will not arise until three years from their provision; provided that the right to sell the same is conditional upon achievement of certain performance indicators of the Company. □ not complied with of the Company approved by the Supervisory Board in 2020, the right to shares vested after 3, 4 and 5 years from the date of inclusion of the participant in the programme, subject to meeting bonus award criteria, so the recommendation was fully complied with.
+In case the Company has introduced a long-term □ compiled with Partially complied with. to trading at organised markets are recommended to put in place 1.
+In case the Company has introduced a long-term incentive program for members of executive bodies and other key managers of the Company using shares in the Company (financial instrumen based on the shares in the Company), the prograr implies that the right to sell the shares and other financial instruments used in such program will no According to long-term incentive program involving the shares a long-term incentive program for the company's executive bodies and other key managers involving the company's shares (or options or other derivative financial instruments the underlying assets for which are the company's shares). financial instruments used in such program will not arise until three years from their provision; provided that the right to sell the same is conditional upon achievement of certain performance indicators of the Company approved by the Supervisory Board in 2020, the right to shares vested after 3, 4 and 5 years from the date of inclusion of the participant in the programme, subject to meeting bonus award criteria, so the recommendation was fully complied with.
 According to long-term incentive program involving the shares of the Company approved by the Supervisory Board in 2023, it was resolved that the remuneration due to program participants should be paid in money terms.
 The right to receive funds depends on the target price of the Exchange shares and arises after 1, 2, 3, 4 or 5 years depending on the tranche.
 If the target Exchange share price is not achieved, no bonus is paid to programme participants under the relevant tranche.
 This approach is driven by the economic and geopolitical environment.
 It meets the needs and interests of the Company and proceeds from the risk profile, when nearly all risks have a duration of less than one year.
 The measures to minimise the risks of non-compliance with this recommendation in part are as follows: the size of remuneration depends on the price of the Exchange shares at the time of exercising rights under the Programme; no remuneration is paid for the respective tranche if the Exchange share price has not reached a certain level; remuneration is paid only if there are no losses in the latest annual accounts according to IFRS.
 The Company has no immediate plans to achieve full compliance with the said recommendation.
 However, while developing a new long-term incentive program, the Company will also take into account the potential to comply with this recommendation in the event of economic and geopolitical stability.